-The timetable for getting a place in a reception class for September 2020 is as follows.
+The timetable for getting a place in a reception class for September 2021 is as follows.

-Date What happens 28 November 2019, 5.30pm to 6.30pm 5 December 2019, 9am to 10am Open evening and open morning at Goresbrook School.
-14 November 2019, 10am 5 December 2019, 6pm 15 January 2020, 10am Open evening and open mornings at St Margaret's CofE school 15 January 2020 Deadline for the supplementary information form and extra documents to arrive at your preferred voluntary-aided school.
-15 January 2020, 5pm Deadline for written documents to arrive at the School Admissions Team, Town Hall, Barking, Essex, IG11 7LU.
+Date What happens 15 January 2021, 3pm Deadline for the supplementary information form and extra documents to arrive at your preferred school.
+15 January 2021, 5pm Deadline for written documents to arrive at the School Admissions Team.
 If we receive any documents after this date and time, we treat them as late.
-15 January 2020 12 midnight Deadline for on-time applications to be submitted online.
+15 January 2021 - 12 midnight National closing date.
+Deadline for on-time applications to be submitted online.
 If we receive any documents after this date and time, we treat them as late.
-16 April 2020 We send results to parents to tell them our decisions for ontime applications.
+16 April 2021 We send results to parents to tell them our decisions for on-time applications.
 We cannot tell you decisions over the phone.
-If you have applied online, you can see the results of your application after 7pm on 16 April 2020, otherwise you must wait up to two days for your letter to be delivered if you filled in a paper form.
-22 April 2020 We send letters to parents to tell them our decision on applications we received after the closing date (between 16 January and 13 April 2020).
+If you have applied online, you can see the results of your application after 7pm, otherwise you must wait up to two days for your letter to be delivered if you filled in a paper form.
+22 April 2021 We send results to parents to tell them our decision on applications we received after the closing date (between 16 January and 14 April 2021).
 We cannot tell you decisions over the phone.
-Parents must reply by 30 April 2020 otherwise we will withdraw our offer and the child will be without a school place.
-30 April 2020 We must receive your reply letting us know whether or not you want the place we have offered you, otherwise we will automatically withdraw our offer and your child will not have a school place.
-See pages 19 to 20 for more details.
-21 May 2020 Deadline for receiving filled-in appeal forms for schools in Barking and Dagenham schools, for the first round of appeal hearings.
-June to July 2020 Appeals will be heard.
+Parents must reply by 30 April 2021 otherwise we will withdraw our offer and the child will be without a school place.
+30 April 2021 We must receive your reply letting us know whether or not you want the place we have offered you, otherwise we will automatically withdraw our offer and your child will not have a school place.
+See page 19 for more details.
+21 May 2021 Deadline for receiving filled-in appeal forms for schools in Barking and Dagenham schools, for the first round of appeal hearings.
+June to July 2021 Appeals will be heard.
 Parents can come to the appeals.